 543 Yonge Street, Toronto

-Winslet and Trinity selected Laurin General Contractor as constructor on this project given our competitive tendering strategy and deep technical capability.
-This was a complicated project by all standards requiring delicate staging of works, coordination of trades and material management- all performed while interfacing with tenants in the building and the public.
+Winslet and Trinity selected Laurin Group as the constructor for this project due to our competitive tendering strategy and deep technical capability.
+This project was complicated by any standard and required delicate staging of works, coordination of trades and material management- all performed while interfacing with tenants in the building and the public.

-This work involved the installation and replacements to fifty four building columns – complete with remediate structural work throughout the entire 60,000 sf building.
-With no parking, delivery doors or places to stage work, we worked with stakeholders in what was by all accounts a very successful delivery.
-Outside of the obvious logistics and technical challenges, contaminated soils, asbestos removal and stringent time lines made more challenging an already difficult job.
+This work involved the installation and replacements to fifty-four building columns- complete with remediated structural work throughout the entire 60,000 sq sf building.
+With no parking, delivery doors, or places to stage work, we worked with stakeholders in delivering a very successful project, by all accounts.
+Outside of the obvious logistical and technical challenges, contaminated soils, asbestos removal and stringent timelines made an already difficult job even more challenging.